-You can use the Create trace... dialog to define a SQL Trace for any database on which SQL Profiler has been installed and configured.
-To access the dialog, highlight the name of the database in the PEM client tree control; navigate through the Management menu to the SQL Profiler pull-aside menu, and select Create trace....
+You can use the Create trace... dialog to define a SQL Trace for any database on which SQL Profiler has been installed and configured. installed and configured.
+To access the dialog, highlight the name of the database in the PEM client tree control; navigate through the Management menu to the SQL Profiler pull-aside menu, and select Create trace...